DALPy-Developers/Github-Scraping/README.md

 Once the setup phase is complete, the user will be prompted with `Query (or @q to quit)? `.
 Here, the user should enter a query that is unique to the assignment of interest.
 This query will be passed in to search *code* on GitHub with the specified `language`.

 Once the results for the search are collected, the scraper will begin to "preview" the search results to the user one at a time.
 After displaying the beginning of the file, the user will need to press `Enter` in order to continue scrolling through the file (somewhat like the `less` Unix command).
 The preview will highlight lines of the previewed result in green that contain the query.
+Note, the "contain" is done in a case insensitive fashion.
+Hence, the previewed files are previewed where all lines have been lower-cased.
 The scraper **will not preview** results that belong to repositories that are listed in `records.txt`.
 This includes repositories that are discovered in the current scrape, so a user may notice the `x` in the displayed line `[INFO] : Previewing file x/y` go faster than one at a time as repositories (and potentially corresponding future search results) are downloaded.

 Once a user has determined if the previewed result is a match for an assignment, type `y` and press `Enter`.
 If the user has determined that the result is not a match, type `n` and press `Enter`.
 If the user has determined that the result may be a match and wants to see other contents of said repository, type `m` and press `Enter`.
 If user does not want to see any more previewed results for the most recent query, type `q` and press `Enter`.
 If the user types anything else, it will be ignored and the preview will keep scrolling.